jettro/semi-website/_documentation/weaviate/current/query-data/get.md

 {
   Get {
     Things {
-      Company {
+      Articles {
-        name
-        foundedIn
+        title
+        url
+        wordCount
-        inCountry {        # the reference
+        inPublication {        # the reference
-          ... on Country { # you always set the destination class name           # the property related to target class }
+          ... on Publication {   # you always set the destination class name           # the property related to target class }
         }